hicsail/origins-education-reform/README.md

 # origins-education-reform

 A collection of scripts for performing natural language processing tasks on digitized texts.

+1.
 * ``XMLParsingScript.py -i input_files_folder_path -o output_files_folder_path``

     A script for converting the XML files that conform to the [Text Encoding Initiative (TEI)](http://www.tei-c.org/index.xml) format to a custom JSON format amenable to NLP transformations.
+Specific to this project, this script is used on the Danish XML corpus.

     * ``-i input_files_folder_path``

         Specify filepath to directory containing the input files (required).
     * ``-o output_files_folder_path``

         Specify filepath to output directory (required).
 The script will create a directory with the name you specify, so make sure the filepath you enter isn't already occupied by a directory of the same name.
-    *"-f"

-        Filter the raw text by removing stop-words and unnecessary characters, returning an array of individual words in each Json file.
-Note that if you specify the filtering argument, the script will take ~1 hour to run.

 Example usage:

     python3 XMLParsingScript.py -i /Users/Ketchup/Desktop/Danish_Archive/ -o /Users/Ketchup/Desktop/Text_Out/

+2.
 * ``WordFrequency.py``

-    A script for performing a word frequency analysis.
+    A script for performing word frequency analysis.

     * ``-i input_files_folder_path``

-        Specify filepath to director containing the input files(required).
+        Specify filepath to directory containing the input files(required).

     * ``-txt output_file_path``